zengersoong/01.112-Machine-Learning/README.md

 ### List of task to fufil for homework 3
 1. Support Vector Machine using tensorflow
 2. Radial Basis Function RBF
+3. Understanding the effects of Gamma and Optimimization Parameter C